 Dar Al-Anda Art Gallery Founded in 1998 and housed in two historic villas in Amman’s Jabal Al-Weibdeh, Dar Al-Anda Art Gallery offers a unique blend of art and history.
 Visitors can enjoy contemporary Jordanian artworks while soaking in panoramic views of Old Amman, including its rolling hills and landmarks such as the Citadel and the Arc of Hercules, making it a must-visit cultural stop.

-The Duke's Diwan is an arts and cultural center and historic house museum.
-Located on King Faisal Street in downtown Amman, it is housed in one of the city's oldest buildings.
-Built in 1924 as Amman's first post office, the building later became the Finance Ministry, and then the Haifa Hotel from 1948 to 1998.
+The Duke's Diwan Located on King Faisal Street in downtown Amman, The Duke's Diwan is a historic house museum and cultural center.
+Housed in one of the city’s oldest buildings, built in 1924, it has served as Amman’s first post office, the Finance Ministry, and the Haifa Hotel.
+Today, it offers visitors a glimpse into Amman’s rich history and vibrant cultural scene.

 All sales are final.
 No refund is available for cancellations.